krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 }
 ```

-So the second application is slower every third request, and the third application is slower every forth request.
+So the second application is slower every third request, and the third application is slower every fourth request.
 That means that every twelfth request we are slower in both of them.

 I strongly believe that contextual profiling is the future in that area.
-Everything you see here take with a grain of
+Everything you see here should be taken with a grain of
 salt.
-My Spring integration and my JFR viewer are far away to something professional.
+My Spring integration and my JFR viewer are far away from something professional.
 I want to inspire you to
-search for the new possibilities like that.
-If you find any, share it with the rest of Java performance community.
+search for new possibilities like that.
+If you find any, share it with the rest of the Java performance community.

 ### Distributed systems
 {: #context-id-hz }

-At first let's differentiate distributed architecture from distributed system.
+First, let's differentiate distributed architecture from distributed systems.
 For a purpose of this post let's assume
 following:

 - distributed architecture is a set of applications that works together - like microservices
 - distributed system is one application that is deployed on more than one JVM and to service some request
   it distributes the work to more than one instance

-One example of distributed system may be Hazelcast.
-I've applied the context ID functionality to trace tail of
+One example of a distributed system may be Hazelcast.
+I've applied the context ID functionality to trace the tail of
 the latency in SQL queries.

 Sample benchmark details: